ThomasTeklu/osticket-prereqs/README.md

 <br />
 <br />

-You'll now install your database which is a crucial aspect for websites, especially for those which deal with dynamic-content generation which a ticketing system certainly will.
+You'll now install your database server which is a crucial aspect for websites, especially for those which deal with dynamic-content generation which a ticketing system certainly will.
 Click on "mysql-5.5.62-win32.msi" to install MYSQL 5.5.62.
 Make sure to select "Typical" for "Choose Setup type" when prompted:

 ![image](https://github.com/user-attachments/assets/23b91a32-e795-4dd5-9b61-86203ece8e6f)